 At first the British government reluctant to make New Zealand a colony.
-However they changed their minds when they feared the French were about to do so.
+However, they changed their minds when they feared the French were about to do so.
 In 1840 William Hobson persuaded the Maori to accept annexation by the treaty of Waitangi.
 The Maori accepted the sovereignty of the British crown.
-In return the Maoris became British subjects and they were guaranteed possession of their land.
-However despite the treaty the British and the Maori soon quarrelled.
-Also in 1840 Hobson made Auckland the capital of New Zealand.
+In return, the Maoris became British subjects and they were guaranteed possession of their land.
+However, despite the treaty, the British and the Maori soon quarreled.
+Also in 1840, Hobson made Auckland the capital of New Zealand.

-Meanwhile the Maori grew disenchanted with the treaty of Waitangi and in 1844 a chief named Hone Keke cut down the British flag (symbol of British authority in New Zealand) several times.
+Meanwhile the Maori grew disenchanted with the treaty of Waitangi and in 1844 a chief named Hone Heke cut down the British flag (symbol of British authority in New Zealand) several times.
 He sacked the town of Kororareka and he fought a 2-year war with the British.
-However he was eventually defeated.
+However, he was eventually defeated.

 The white population of New Zealand grew at a tremendous rate.
 By 1861 it was almost 100,000.
 By 1881 it was nearly 500,000.
-However the Maori were increasingly discontented.
+However, the Maori were increasingly discontented.
 Some Maoris in North Island appointed a king in 1858.
 In 1860 simmering Maori resentment broke out into war.
 The fighting dragged on until 1872.
-As a result of the war large amounts of land was confiscated from rebel tribes.
+As a result of the war, large amounts of land were confiscated from rebel tribes.

 Furthermore the Maori suffered from diseases introduced to New Zealand by Europeans and their numbers declined drastically.
 In 1769, when Cook arrived, there were about 100,000 Maori.
 By 1896 their numbers had fallen to 42,000.